nrinaudo/nrinaudo.github.com/_articles/pl/conditionals.md

 One way of supporting booleans is to decide on an arbitrary mapping from integers.
 A lot of language do this, and go to rather extraordinary lengths to make sure you can pass _any_ value where a boolean is expected.

-The technical name for that is _truthiness_: any value is either _truthy_ or _falsy_ - not actually true or false, but something that sort of looks like a truth value if you squint and disengage the part of your brain that enjoys things being sane.
+The technical term for that is _truthiness_ (no, seriously): any value is either _truthy_ or _falsy_ - not actually true or false, but something that sort of looks like a truth value if you squint and disengage the part of your brain that enjoys things being sane.

 I do not like this approach (shocking, I know), as it can easily yield confusing runtime behaviours.
 For example, what does the following code evaluate to?